 The purpose of the laboratory is to harness mathematical and computational methods to support archaeological research, documentation and visualization.
 The laboratory is equipped with modern, high precision scanners which provide digital three dimensional models of archaeological finds.

-- Manufactures by Polygon Technology (Darmstadt, Germany) and purchased in 2005 by Weizmann Institute of Science and Haifa University with the support of Israel Science Foundation.
+- purchased in 2005 by the Weizmann Institute of Science and the University of Haifa with the support of the Israel Science Foundation.

-- Manufactures by Polygon Technology (Darmstadt, Germany) purchased in 2007 by Weizmann Institute of Science
+- purchased in 2007 by the Weizmann Institute of Science.